serailaction/serailaction.github.io/_posts/2016-03-25-Southeastern-performance-FOI-response.md

 And he goes on to talk about the three sets of performance targets - the results of which I have tried to get from DfT.

-These are the targets that Southeastern must deliver, and get reported every 4 weeks to the DfT
+These are the targets that Southeastern must deliver, and get reported every 4 weeks to the DfT.

+I've responded to the DfT's response and asked to clarify if Southeastern also denied the release data - hopefully the response to that wouldn't be 'commercially sensitive' too.

 ## And the Department for Transport